 Next, let’s figure out the basic layout of your temporary kitchen

 Try to recycle or use what you already have on hand because you will want to buy new items when your kitchen is finished, assuming you have any money left.
 Begin by sizing up your space.
 You are definitely going to need a refrigerator and a place to eat.
 How much room do you have left?
-Here are suggestions for the initial set up:
+Here are suggestions for the initial set up during the kitchen renovation:

 And while we are talking about it, remove any carpets, rugs, art work or important pieces of furniture or chairs from the area.
 This space is now your kitchen.
 Anything can happen and probably will.

-- You can also rescue a portion of your old kitchen counter, if it is lightweight enough, and set it up on two sawhorses for a makeshift dining table or workspace.
+- You can also rescue a portion of your old kitchen counter, if it is lightweight enough, and set it up on two sawhorses for a makeshift dining table or workspace during the kitchen renovation.

-Move your outgoing refrigerator into your Temporary Kitchen, if possible.
+Move your outgoing refrigerator into your Temporary Kitchen during the kitchen renovation, if possible.
 You will probably lose the ice making and water dispensing elements of the fridge in your temporary workspace.
 Buy a large plastic bin and scoop that will fit in the freezer section and use store bought bags of ice, or buy ice trays and make your own ice cubes.
 Ice cube trays were such a novelty to my kids they started making all sorts of frozen treats in them.
 This was great fun until Mama didn’t have any ice for her martini.

 Old Kitchen Cabinets or Storage Shelves